btcpayserver/btcpayserver-docker/README.md

 # About accessing services inside those docker compose

-Several scripts are provided to access the internal of your docker-service.
+Several scripts are provided to access the internal of your docker-service:

-`litecoin-cli.sh` and `litecoin-cli.ps1` let you access your litecoin node CLI.

-`bitcoin-cli.sh` and `bitcoin-cli.ps1` let you access your bitcoin node CLI.
+* `litecoin-cli.sh`
+* `bitcoin-cli.sh`
+* `litecoin-lightning-cli.sh`
+* `bitcoin-lightning-cli.sh`

+We also provide powershell `.ps1` scripts if you are on windows.

 You can use it easily: